Bianca Comparato

-Bianca de Souza Mendes Comparato (born 19 November 1985) is a Brazilian actress and film director.
-She has starred in Como Esquecer in 2010, as well as A Menina sem Qualidades and Somos tão Jovens, both in 2013, the latter for which she won the Grande Prêmio do Cinema Brasileiro as Best Supporting Actress for her role of Carmem Teresa.
-In 2016, she starred in the Netflix series 3%, gaining international attention and acclaim for her portrayal of the series' character, Michele.
+Bianca de Souza Mendes Comparato (born 19 November 1985) is a Brazilian actress.
+She starred in Como Esquecer (2010), as well as A Menina sem Qualidades and Somos tão Jovens (both in 2013), the latter of which earned her the Grande Prêmio do Cinema Brasileiro for Best Supporting Actress for her role as Carmem Teresa.
+In 2016, she gained international recognition for her starring role as Michele in the Netflix original series 3%.

 Early life

 Comparato was born in Rio de Janeiro, the daughter of the writer Doc Comparato and older sister of actress and presenter Lorena Comparato.
 She is of Portuguese and Italian descent.
 At age 16, Comparato attended a three-month course at the Royal Academy of Dramatic Arts in London, as a prize given by the British School of Rio de Janeiro, for standing out in the theatre course.
 She returned to Brazil determined to quit school to devote herself to her artistic career, but was dissuaded by her parents.
 Along with the regular school, Comparato attended courses on body language and drama.
 In 2010 she graduated from the film school at the Pontifical Catholic University of Rio de Janeiro.